moingshaikh/100-days-of-code/log.md

 **Today's Progress**: Worked on a demo GitHub Pages project and learnt about pages configuration, theme setup, structure etc.

 - Learned about YAML and found out it's a great, simple language.
 A must, too.

+### Day 24: 24 January, 2021
+**Today's Progress**: Refreshed and re-took introduction to Twitter developer and API fundamentals course content.
+Went through all the basics of APIs, OAuth, and other technical stuff.

+**Thoughts**: A bit complex and complicated but interesting, too.